duplocloud/terraform-duplocloud-components/modules/tenant/README.md

 }

-# NOTE: these blocks can be removed if applied for all needed tenants
+# NOTE: these blocks can be removed after applied for all needed tenants
 ```